MattWaX/recruting-sw-microcontroller/README.md

 - **Pause**: Same as Wait Request but the on-board led is blinking with a period of 2000ms and a duty cycle of 50%
-- **Warning**: The state is entered when the digital pin, in the Listening state, reads 0 for more than 5 seconds uninterrupted, then it spam `WARNING` in the serial
+- **Warning**: The state is entered when the digital pin, in the Listening state, reads 0 for more than 5 seconds uninterrupted (not implemented), then it spam `WARNING` in the serial
 - **Error**: If any error occur in any state the FSM will transition to this state.
 The on-board led will blink with a period of 400ms and a duty cycle of 50% and in the serial it will be spammed `ERROR`, the only way to exit the